wilfred-turcotte/browserhomepage/README.md

 # browserhomepage

-This is a local browser tab project creating a homepage for my home desktop computer.
+This is a local project creating a homepage for my home desktop computer.